Vanilagy/Binarify/ref/reference.md

 ```
 ---
 ## Binary.Number
-Accepts any numeric value within the range of the specified bytetype.<br>
+Used for numbers of the specified bytetype.<br>
 ### Instanciation syntax:
 ```javascript
 new Binary.Number(type)